haoxins/haoxins.github.io/archived-2022/kubernetes-in-action-2nd-2.md

 - A Service object not only exposes a set of Pods at a stable IP address but also makes the cluster DNS resolve the Service name to this IP address.
-- With a headless Service, on the other hand, the name resolves to the IPs of the Pods that belong to the Service.
+- With a headless Service, __on the other hand__, the name resolves to the IPs of the Pods that belong to the Service.
 - __However__, when a headless Service is associated with a StatefulSet, each Pod also gets its own `A` or `AAAA` record that resolves directly to the individual Pod's IP.